MoritzHayden/bosco/README.md

 ## Special Thanks

-- The folks who maintain the [Deep Rock Galactic Wiki](https://deeprockgalactic.gamepedia.com/Deep_Rock_Galactic_Wiki) for supplying game images and data
+- The folks who maintain the [Deep Rock Galactic Wiki](https://deeprockgalactic.fandom.com/wiki/Deep_Rock_Galactic_Wiki) for supplying game resources and data
 - The [r/DeepRockGalactic](https://www.reddit.com/r/DeepRockGalactic/) subreddit for supplying deep dive information
 - The [Deep Rock Galactic developers](https://ghostship.dk/about/#team) for being awesome and incredibly engaged with the community